-- 3.1 To carry out the functions of the Council for civil aid and emergency planning and to take any action, including incurring expenditure, in connection with an emergency or a disaster in the Borough, and to report back to the Council at the earliest practical opportunity. - 3.2 In cases of urgency or emergency, to take any decision on behalf of the Council after consultation with the Leader. - 3.3 The use of any emergency powers by the Chief Executive shall be in accordance with any guidance issued pursuant to the Civil Contingencies Act 2004 or similar.

-3.4 To discharge those functions under s.138(1) of the Local Government Act 1972.
+- 3.1 To carry out the functions of the Council for civil aid and emergency planning and to take any action, including incurring expenditure, in connection with an emergency or a disaster in the borough, and to report back to the Council at the earliest practical opportunity. - 3.2 In cases of urgency or emergency, to take any decision on behalf of the Council after consultation with the Leader. - 3.3 To discharge those functions under s.138(1) of the Local Government Act 1972.